Warren, Rhode Island

 Schools & Education

-• Elementary: Hugh Cole Elementary (Warren)
+• Hugh Cole Elementary (Warren)

-• Middle: Kickemuit Middle School (Warren)
+• Kickemuit Middle School (Warren)

-• High School: Mt.
+• Mt.
 Hope High School (Bristol)

 Commute & Transport Access